 A pair of hands shot out of the water and grabbed at the pearl.
 Dana sputtered and pulled it closer to his chest, but the hands did not let go.
 Attached to the hands, a determined Emzara wrapped her legs around Dana and refused to give in.
 She took a deep breath and rolled the both of them, hoping to deprive Dana of air.
 The Appearl turned a dark color and grew heavy again, so the tangle of limbs that was Dana and Emzara submerged completely.
 Emzara locked one of her arms around one of Dana’s, freeing her to pull her sword from its sheath.
 The Appearl pulsed with a black light and grew even heavier.
 It touched down on the riverbed and sent up a cloud of sediment.
 Emzara’s sword cut through the cloud and slid along Dana’s chest, but the water slowed her strike too much and she couldn’t cut the tincloth.
 She abandoned the weapon to the flow of the river and pulled a dagger from an ankle sheath.
 She would dice his fingers into a cloud of flesh and marrow if that was what it took to get the pearl.

-Perhaps this is my own labor, Emzara thought proudly.
+Emzara thought it could’ve been her own labor.
 Retrieving a seemingly magic pearl from a riverbed did feel like the stuff of legends.
 She looked up and saw Dana holding something blue in his hands.
 She squinted through the stinging sediment to see.
-Is that… oh father… why is this fool so willing to risk his own life?
+Was it… Yes, the fool was willing to risk his own life.

 Dana pressed a button on his spare lightning pipe which released a small amount of the electrically charged fluid into the water.
 Both of them were shocked violently.
 The muscles in Dana’s hands and arms contracted, keeping him anchored to the pearl.
 Emzara curled up like a dead bug and was carried downstream, a froth of bubbles flying from her mouth.

 The shock had taken everything out of Dana.
 He needed to breathe, but he couldn’t even tell which way was up.
 He couldn’t decide if that blue spot in the middle of his vision was the pearl, his dropped pipe, or just a blur caused by the shock.
 The sediment clouded everything else.
-I’m Rudolph, he thought, somewhat accepting of his possible demise.
-Why can’t I see through this?
-Why can’t I shine my way through?
+He was Rudolph, so why couldn’t he see through it?
+Why couldn’t he shine his way through?

 Two more pairs of hands reached through the cloud.
 The larger set grabbed Dana and pulled him out of the murk.
 The smaller green one took up the Appearl, found it quite light, and headed for the surface as well.